N-cedric/BIT-DATASTRUCTURE-AND-ARGORITHM/README.md

-All assignmentson DATA STRUCTURE AND ARGORITHM
+All assignments on DATA STRUCTURE AND ARGORITHM